Energinet-DataHub/ARCHIVED-geh-charges/docs/local-development/README.md

 Instructions are [here](../../build/infrastructure/README.md).

-There is a little utility script that can be used for subsequent Terraform deployments [here](../../build/infrastructure/deploy-from-localhost.cmd).
+There is a utility script that can be used for subsequent Terraform deployments [here](../../build/infrastructure/deploy-infrastructure-from-localhost.cmd).

 ## Create database ##